TylerSw1ft/Helpful-computer-wiki/Recommended-Software.md

 * The following are either software I've used personally or know to work best in the noted capacity/context.
 * The list of supported OSes for particular applications is not necessarily exhaustive
-* GhostBSD is based on FreeBSD, and so anything that is listed as working with one can be assumed to work with both unless otherwise stated
+* FuryBSD KDE is FreeBSD with a bundled live image desktop and KDE installation, and so anything that is listed as working with FuryBSD can be assumed to work with FreeBSD also unless otherwise stated

 # Antimalware